TechnicalWebAnalytics/dataLayer-shopify/README.md

 http://www.simoahava.com/analytics/data-layer/

 ## Integration Instructions

+If you only need to reference the dataLayer output naviagate to the "Pages & Variables" section or just click on [this link](#pages--variables-guide).

+For installation please continue to the next paragraph.

-Please keep note that this is a base template that attempts to exploit Shopify’s data rendering capabilities and create an ease of integration for dataLayers that can be reused across all Shopify sites.
+Keep note that this is a base template that attempts to exploit Shopify’s data rendering capabilities and create an ease of integration for dataLayers that can be reused across all Shopify sites.
 Nonetheless, each site could carry variations that may not be completely compatible with this template.
 There may also be some areas of data we may have missed, may be a new configuration, or we wouldn’t know is necessary for your efforts.
 It is highly recommended to review the entire implementation and make your own configurations if needed.

 Please let us know if you have any questions or concerns and we will be happy to follow up as soon as possible :)